Battle Maps

 What Is a Location Map?

-Location maps are tactical maps of specific places — a dungeon, a tavern, a spaceship corridor, a city block.
-They're designed for encounter-scale use: players can see exactly where they are, what's around them, and what zones they can move to.
-Location maps live inside a project alongside world maps, so you can drill down from continent to region to specific encounter.
+Location maps are tactical maps of specific encounter locations — a dungeon, a tavern, a spaceship corridor, a city block.
+They're designed for encounter-scale play: players can see exactly where they are, what's around them, and what zones they can move to.
+Location maps live inside a project so you can organize all battlemaps for a campaign in one place.

 Exporting for VTT